Computer mouse: Tactile mice

 In 2000, Logitech introduced a "tactile mouse" known as the "iFeel Mouse" developed by Immersion Corporation that contained a small actuator to enable the mouse to generate simulated physical sensations.
 Such a mouse can augment user-interfaces with haptic feedback, such as giving feedback when crossing a window boundary.
-To surf the internet by touch-enabled mouse was first developed in 1996 and first implemented commercially by the Wingman Force Feedback Mouse.
+The ability to surf the internet by touch-enabled mouse was first developed in 1996 and first implemented commercially by the Wingman Force Feedback Mouse.
 It requires the user to be able to feel depth or hardness; this ability was realized with the first electrorheological tactile mice but never marketed.

 Pucks

 Tablet digitizers are sometimes used with accessories called pucks, devices which rely on absolute positioning, but can be configured for sufficiently mouse-like relative tracking that they are sometimes marketed as mice.